Coaching Mentoring and Sponsorship Developing your career

 Renee Raper MSc CMgr FCMI Chartered FCIPD

-Renee is an organisational development professional with extensive knowledge of the learning and development market with over 30 years’ experience.
-She works at strategic and operational levels across business and academia, nationally and internationally, providing learning consultancy and solutions.
-She has worked in Europe, Kazakhstan and the Middle East and is a global e-tutor.
+An organisational and people development professional with over 30 years’experience at strategic and operational levels across business and higher education, providing learning consultancy and solutions.
+She has worked in Europe, Kazakhstan and the Middle East and is a global e-tutor in leadership and management.
+She also provides executive and career coaching.

 Ian McNaught MBA CMgr FCMI AFHEA